 Veterinary Science: Information on Veterinary Science specific grants-in-aid can be found at http://sydney.edu.au/vetscience/current_students/postgraduate/fees/scholarships.shtml.

-The AFGW-NSW Inc Tempe Mann Travelling Scholarship
+The AFGW-NSW Inc Tempe Mann Travelling Scholarship - NOW OPEN!

 The Scholarship is available to women enrolled as a research masters or doctoral degree student at The University of Sydney, or have a first degree or masters from the University of Sydney and be enrolled for a doctorate at another university within NSW.
 Short listed candidates will be required to attend an interview in Sydney in Oct/Nov.
 The Scholarship is awarded to a woman to undertake a short period of advanced research or course work in any field, at an overseas university or equivalent organisation.
 Applicants must be Australian citizens or have permanent residency in Australia.